sankarML/CSP-MvCDA/README.md

 % Date: February, 2024

-There are three folders, namely, Code, Data and Result.
+There are three folders, namely, Code, Data and Result inside the folder CSP-MvCDA-main.
 The Code folder contains the source code files for CSP-MvCDA.
 The Data folder contains one example data set, ALOI (https://elki-project.github.io/datasets/multi_view).
 The Result folder contains the results of the proposed method correspoding to ALOI.